 Are you the only one using the chair or couch?

-Patient couches can be one of the most flexible choices for a multi-disciplinary clinic or practice.
+If you have several practitioners working from or renting clinic space then a couch with flexible options can be very helpful.
+Patient couches can be one of the most adaptable choices for a multi-disciplinary clinic or practice.

 If you share or sublet your room and have say a podiatrist working in the morning and a physiotherapist working in the afternoon, then both have their own requirements.